 The Web site provides information about the coalition and offers resources to schools and community organizations.

-- Strengthening Schools by Strengthening Families
+- Strengthening Schools by Strengthening Families ( PDF)

 Kim Nauer, Andrew White, and Rajeev Vernani (October 2008)

 This report gives a one-year snapshot of New York City schools’ efforts to reverse rates of early chronic absences in the early grades as well as strategies on how to improve supports for children and families.